 I want to make sure the people I work with experience the most effective mind-body practices.

-Kathie (PhD, Psychology) has over 13 years of academic research experience.
-During that time she published research and lectured on topics on a range of psychology and neuroscience topics including emotional memory, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.
+I have a PhD in Psychology (2009) and over 13 years of academic research experience.
+During that time I published research and lectured on topics including emotional memory, schizophrenia, personality psychology, biological psychology, behavioural and systems neuroscience, cognition, and molecular biology.

-She has held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).
+I've held research positions in New Zealand (University of Canterbury, and Otago), The USA (Yale University), and in Australia (The Queensland Brain Institute); as well as causal lecturing positions in New Zealand (The University of Canterbury, and Otago) and the USA (Qunnipiac University).

 The Transition to Yoga

-After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that would be more aligned with my core passions- psychology and yoga.
-Being interested in the transformational effects of yoga, I was following research on how beneficial yoga practices can be for mental health and well-being.
-As the field was growing, I knew this was the space I wanted to be working in.
+After working in academia for over 13 years and practicing yoga since 2008, I wanted to make a career shift that would be more aligned with my core passions- psychology, yoga, and teaching.
+Being interested in the transformational effects of yoga and having a research background in emotional memory, I was following research on the trauma-sensitive yoga...
+I knew this was the space I wanted to be working in.

 Recommended Books and Resources